hasura/graphql-engine/dc-agents/README.md

 {
   "rows": [
     {
-      "ArtistId": { "type": "column", "value": 1 },
+      "ArtistId": 1,
-      "Name": { "type": "column", "value": "AC/DC" }
+      "Name": "AC/DC"
     },
     {
-      "ArtistId": { "type": "column", "value": 2 },
+      "ArtistId": 2,
-      "Name": { "type": "column", "value": "Accept" }
+      "Name": "Accept"
     }
   ]
 }
 ```

 The rows returned by the query must be put into the `rows` property array in the query response object.
 Each object within this array represents a row, and the row object properties are the fields requested in the query.
-The value of the row object properties can be one of two types of object:
+The value of the row object properties can be one of two types:

-- `column`: The field was a column field, then `value` must be the value of that column for this row
+- `column`: The field was a column field, then value of that column for this row is used
-- `relationship`: If the field was a relationship field, then the `value` must be a new query response object that contains the results of navigating that relationship for the current row.
+- `relationship`: If the field was a relationship field, then a new query response object that contains the results of navigating that relationship for the current row must be used.
 (The query response structure is recursive via relationship-typed field values).
 Examples of this can be seen in the Relationships section below.

 #### Pagination